ICIJ/datashare-docs/concepts/cli-stages.md

 # CLI stages

 The CLI stages are primarily intented to be run for an instance of Datashare that uses non-embedded resources (ElasticSearch, database, key/value memory store).
+See [Embedded mode](../local-mode/embedded-mode.md) to learn more about the default configuration.
 This allows you to distribute heavy tasks between servers.

 ## 1. SCAN